OliverOE1509/OliverOE1509/README.md

 - 👋 Hi, I’m @OliverOE1509
 - 👀 I’m interested in ...
-Investing strategies, finance and data science
+Investing strategies, Coding, automation
 - 🌱 I’m currently learning ...
 Data Science for business
 - 💞️ I’m looking to collaborate on ...
-Investing strategies
+Investing strategies, IT/Programming
 - 📫 How to reach me; (email: oliveroekeberg@gmail.com, linkedin: www.linkedin.com/in/oliver-ekeberg)

 <!---